Senator Ndoma-Egba: Comrade Oshiomhole's election as APC chair constitutional | TODAY.NG

-Sen. Victor Ndoma-Egba, Secretary, All Progressives Congress (APC) National Convention, says the emergence of Adams Oshiomhole as the party`s National Chairman through affirmative vote is constitutional.
+Sen. Victor Ndoma-Egba, Secretary, All Progressives Congress (APC) National Convention, has said the emergence of Adams Oshiomhole as the party’s national chairman through affirmative vote is constitutional.

 He said this on Thursday in Abuja while reacting to allegation by the Peoples Democratic Party (PDP) that the process was not done in accordance with Constitutional provision.